mlswg/mls-protocol/draft-barnes-mls-protocol.md

 particular member of the group.
 This property is provided by digital signatures on the messages under identity keys.

+[[ OPEN ISSUE: Signatures under the identity keys, while simple, have the side-effect of publicly and thoroughly breaking any form of deniability.
+We may wish to allow other options, such as (ii) a key chained off of the identity key, or (iii) some other key obtained through a different manner, such as a pairwise deniable channel. ]]

 ## Forward and post-compromise security

 Message encryption keys are derived via a hash ratchet, which provides a form of forward secrecy: learning a